 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 General Information About Vulvar Cancer

-Updated statistics with estimated new cases and deaths from 2016 (cited American Cancer Society as reference 1).
+Updated statistics with estimated new cases and deaths for 2022 (cited American Cancer Society as reference 3).